 Based on the muscle location, muscles are classified into:

 - Cardiac muscles

 Based on the muscle action, muscles are further classified into:

 Here are a few interesting facts about muscles.

 Interesting Facts about Muscles

 Muscles are the soft tissue or the flesh that is present on the bone.
-These muscles work in pairs to bring movement in a bone.
-Based on the contractibility, elasticity, excitability and extensibility, muscles are further classified into different types.
+These muscles work in pairs to bring movement to a bone.
+Based on contractibility, elasticity, excitability and extensibility, muscles are further classified into different types.

-Red and white muscles are two different types of skeletal muscles, which are involved in the various functions in the body.
+Red and white muscles are two different types of skeletal muscles, which are involved in the various functions of the body.

 Also Read: The Muscular System